-Of course, a good balance is necessary, but like I said in the Dumbing Down article, I see most Americans swinging far toward emotion and experience more than knowledge and truth.
-The whole notion of having a magnificent emotional rollercoaster of a worship service is very new to the Christian faith, emerging in the past couple hundred years.
-Does that mean that for the first 1,700 years of her existence, the church was doing it wrong?
-Or maybe it’s we who are a little off-track.
+Of course, a good balance is necessary.
+But as I write in the Dumbing Down article, I see most Americans swinging far toward emotion and experience more than knowledge and truth.
+The notion of having a magnificent emotional rollercoaster of a worship service is very new to the Christian faith.
+That concept emerged in just the past couple hundred years.
+Does that mean for the first 1,700 years of her existence the church was doing it wrong?
+Or maybe we who are is off track.

-Do you not feel God?
+Have you been saying, “I can’t feel God”?
 You’re not alone.
-Many heroes of the faith felt very distant from God most of their lives, including the author of most of the Psalms, King David.
-He wrote, “My God, my God, why have you forsaken me?”
-Words which would be repeated by Jesus as He withered on the cross.
+Many heroes of the faith felt very distant from God most of their lives.
+This includes the author of most of the Psalms.
+King David wrote, “My God, my God, why have you forsaken me?”
+And Jesus repeated those words as he suffered on the cross.

 The best advice I can give is to keep learning about God.
-Keep reading the Word and filling your mind with Him.
-The act of these disciplines will eventually reorient your desires toward Him, and even though they are not glamorous or even fun, your emotions will follow.
+Keep reading the Word and filling your mind with him.
+The act of these disciplines will eventually reorient your desires toward God.
+And even though they’re not glamorous or even fun, your emotions will follow.

-The things you fill your head with will eventually trickle down into your heart; your emotions will be affected by what you put in your mind.
+The things you fill your head with will eventually trickle down into your heart.
+Your emotions will be affected by what you put into your mind.
 There’s no way they can’t be!
 So don’t try to rush it.
-I would argue that wisdom doesn’t attempt to conjure up a false emotional experience, but simply remains faithful and lets the emotion come when the time is right.
+Wisdom doesn’t attempt to conjure up a false emotional experience; instead, it simply remains faithful and lets the emotion come when the time is right.

-I have reached a place now where I use words like ‘kerygma’ and ‘ontology’ and get a little misty-eyed.
-I sit in theology classes and feel stones rise up in my throat because I’m engaging with the material at a much deeper place than I could have seven years ago.
+I’ve reached a place where I use words like “kerygma” and “ontology” and get a little misty-eyed.
+Now I sit in theology classes and feel stones rise up in my throat.
+That’s because I’m engaging with the material at a much deeper place than I could have years ago.

 Most of you are the opposite.
-I recognize that I’m an outlier here.
-Different views of our beautiful God will choke you up and tug on your heart, but one thing is true across the board: You won’t reach these deep places with Him if you’re not filling your mind with His words and orienting your life toward Him.
+I recognize I’m an outlier here.
+Different views of our beautiful God will choke you up and tug on your heart.
+One thing is true across the board, though.
+You won’t reach these deep places with God if you’re not filling your mind with his Word and orienting your life toward him.

-So may we be people who pursue God, not an emotional high.
-May we be people who see God working in all areas of our lives, especially many of the mundane and unglamorous nooks.
-May we be comforted by knowing that He is not simply an emotion to be conjured up at will, but He is a person; a Father who wants to walk the journey of our lives with us.
-And that means that there will be a lot of long stretches of road without emotion or hype, just many, many trudging footsteps.
+Don’t be discouraged if your refrain lately has been “I don’t feel God.”
+May we be people who pursue God, not an emotional high.
+May we seek and see God working in all areas of our lives, especially in the mundane and unglamorous nooks.
+And may we be comforted by knowing that God isn’t simply an emotion to be conjured up at will.